-- (1) If for any reason a complaint is not heard and determined on the day on which the defendant is first brought before a court of summary jurisdiction in respect of it and an adjournment is ordered, the court shall - (a) remand the defendant in custody, a justice issuing his warrant accordingly; - (b) admit the defendant to bail; or - (c) order the defendant orally to appear before a court of petty sessions at the time and place to which the proceedings are adjourned.
+- (1) If for any reason a complaint is not heard and determined on the day on which the defendant is first brought before a court of summary jurisdiction in respect of it and an adjournment is ordered, the court may - (a) remand the defendant in custody; or - (b) admit the defendant to bail; or - (c) if the defendant appeared before the court in accordance with his or her bail, continue that bail (with or without a variation to the conditions of that bail) to the time at, and the day and place to, which the proceedings are adjourned; or

-- Where the defendant is remanded in custody, the (2) court shall inform the defendant, and the warrant shall provide that the defendant shall be kept there for a period (not exceeding 28 clear days at any one time) and then be brought before a court of petty sessions as specified in the warrant. - (3) - (4) An order under subsection (1)(c) has the same effect as a summons in similar terms. - The provisions of this section apply in respect of (5) any adjournment of the proceedings on a complaint of a simple offence.
+(d) order the defendant to appear before the court at the time, on the day and at the place to which the proceedings are adjourned.

+- (4) An order under subsection (1)(c) has the same effect as a summons in similar terms. - (5) The provisions of this section apply in respect of any adjournment of the proceedings on a complaint of a simple offence.